mrankitkumar/User_Management-Chaintech-Network/README.md

 # Project Title: User Management System

 An User Management System built with React.js for the frontend and Node.js/Express.js for the backend.
-This application allows users to register, log in, manage their profiles, and perform CRUD operations on employee data, including time management functionalities.
+This application allows users to register, log in, manage their profiles, and perform view and edit operations on  data.

 ## Table of Contents
 - [Features](#features)